If you’re a Windows 10 user, you might have seen WMI Provider Host (wmiprvse.exe) running among other processes in the Task Manager.

 - System shutdown due to CPU heat up

-- Lag in using an application
+- Lag when using an application

 - Programs may become unresponsive

-If you encounter any such problem, then open the task manager and check the CPU usage by WMI Provider Host.
+If you encounter any such problem, open task manager and check the CPU usage by WMI Provider Host.
 If the process is consuming excessively high CPU space, then there must be something wrong with the application that is requesting information from it.

 Or, it could be a virus camouflaging itself as WMI Provider Host.
 Mentioned below are some steps that can help you fix the issue.